 When my dad sold the deli, only then did I realise the void we were going to have in our lives.
 No longer could we get free parma ham, pesto, olives, cheese, pasta etc. As a family, we were going to have to go elsewhere to stock up on our cupboards and fridges.
 It was a huge shock and it was then that I realised that I could not walk away from my Italian food roots.
 Instead, I would embrace and learn as much as I could about it to keep it alive.
 I couldn’t let go straight away.
 So I started a little food stall (as soon as the deli closed).
 For a year I would sell all my dad’s best sellers in Battersea on a Saturday morning.

 At the time, I was working full time in the stressful world of fashion and soon realised that my new found love for Italian food and cooking was having a positive impact on my life.

-I was choosing to take better care with of myself, by eating a healthy Mediterranean diet; cooking was relieving me from daily stress, and I was seeing my friends regularly as I chose to host at home with an Italian home-cooked meal.
-Spending more time with my friends and talking about every day life was making me happier.
-This is what Italian family had done for years and I was now reaping the benefits.
+I was choosing to take better care with of myself, by eating a healthy Mediterranean diet; cooking was relieving me from daily stress, and I was seeing my friends regularly as I chose to host an Italian home-cooked dinner at home.
+Spending more time with my friends and chatting about everyday life was making me happier.
+This is what my Italian family had done for years and I was now reaping the benefits.

 So I decided to continue my journey by reading and cooking as many regional Italian dishes while researching the best restaurants and delicatessens in London.
-Hence, first becoming an Italian food blogger, I wanted to share my new found love with anyone that wanted to listen.
+Hence, why I became an Italian food blogger.
+I wanted to share my new found love with anyone that wanted to listen.

 Now The Tiny Italian is no longer a hobby but I have made it into my dream career.
 I’m a proud freelance Italian food expert and chef.
 I decided to sharpen up my culinary skills at Leiths cooking school of food and wine, and I have travelled all over Italy to learn about all the amazing regional recipes and food culture.